 Napochi – A Muskogean tribe, they lived near the Coosa River in Alabama.
 In 1560 they were known to have been at war with the Coças (Creek).
 Sometimes known as the Napochee, they were relatives of the Chickasaw and Choctaw tribes.
 The Napochi no longer exist as a distinct tribe and are be believed to have merged into the Chickasaw, Choctaw and/or Acolapissa tribes.

 Natchez – The Natchez are a Native American people who originally lived in the Natchez Bluffs area, near the present-day city of Natchez, Mississippi.
 They were a socially advanced people whose language has no known affinities.
-The Natchez are noted for having distinct social classes which dictated their responsibilities and privileges.
-Male offspring were of the class next below that of their father, whereas female offspring retained the status of their mothers.
-In 1729, they had a number of battles with the French and afterward their social system collapsed and the survivors were either enslaved by the French or given refuge by the Chickasaw, Creek, and Cherokee.
+The Natchez are noted for having distinct social classes that dictated their responsibilities and privileges.
 Today, most Natchez families and communities are found in Oklahoma, mainly within the Cherokee and Creek nations.
 The last speaker of the language died in 1965.
-More …

 Nauset – Shortly after Columbus’ voyage to the New World in 1492, a steady stream of European explorers, fishermen, and adventurers began regular visits to the coast of New England.
 Located on a landmark as obvious as Cape Cod, the Nauset had contact with Europeans at an early date, but these first meetings were not always friendly.
 Through the years, the native community at Mashpee has become associated with the Wampanoag, although many of its members are descendants of the Nauset.
 The current population is about 1,100.